KulikDM/pythresh/docs/benchmark.rst

 datapoints, 1s for 10000 datapoints, 100s for 100000 datapoints, and
 about 2.5 hours for 1 million datapoints.
-If time is a factor, suggested thresholders with reasonable accuracy are: FILTER with 10s, OCSVM with 0.1s, and MTT with 100s for one million datapoints.
+If time is a factor, suggested thresholders with reasonable accuracy are: FILTER with 10s, OCSVM with 0.1s, and MTT with 100s for one million datapoints. **Note** that these benchmarks were done using an i5 12th gen processor and results may scale slightly differently depending on the hardware used.

 +---------------+--------------------+------------------------+
 | Method        | Complexity         | Big-O Notation         |